Fmasnaah/playwright-ecommerce-automation/README.md

-# Playwright E2E Automation Framework
+# Playwright E2E Automation Framework using TypeScript (POM)

 This project demonstrates an End-to-End automation framework built using **Playwright with TypeScript** and the **Page Object Model (POM)** design pattern.